 Johnson Family Night Out

 Season 4, Episode 1 of ABC’s sitcom black-ish got underway with an episode with a gangsta lean of epic proportions.
 Things began in unpredictable typical Black-ish fashion.
-The Johnson brood are attending a school event in which Diane and Jack are performing in a standard issue Christopher Columbus play.
+The Johnson brood is attending a school event in which Diane and Jack are performing in a standard-issue Christopher Columbus play.
 However, this doesn’t sit right with Dre and Pops who scoff at the play for its historical inaccuracies and misrepresentation.
 Rainbow and Ruby go-in over butterscotch candy, while Zoey and Andre Jr. plot their escape to Portland and artisanal coffee.

-Shortly thereafter, Dre can’t tolerate the play and says, “Ms. Davis, you should be ashamed of yourself.
+Shortly after that, Dre can’t tolerate the play and says, “Ms. Davis, you should be ashamed of yourself.
 Where you really failed, is this isn’t how it went down.”
 Then BOOM!
 The elephant in the room is front, center, and off come the gloves.
 In the blink of an eye Episode, 1 morphs into a would-be quasi-musical with James Baldwin leanings and black consciousness overtures to answer to.
 And just like that, the season opener is off to one hell of a punch ’em in the throat.

 Diane: Everything you know about Columbus is a joke!
 He didn’t discover America, prepare to get woke.

-Jack: I’m Christoper Columbus and I’m pretty much evil.
+Jack: I’m Christoper Columbus, and I’m pretty much evil.
 On Espana la monde killed the indigenous people.
 Die Indians!